netliferesearch/starter/README.md

 You have to install Node via NVM to get your setup and permissions right.
 If you aren´t convenient doing this your self, react out to a colleuge or ask in our *#frontend* Slack channel.

 ## :fork_and_knife: Linting
 Both ESLint and SassLint is included in this starter.
 [Our setup for ESLint](https://github.com/netliferesearch/eslint-config-netliferesearch) is a fork of Airbnb which a lot of project seems to use these day.
 Linting may seems a bit irritating at first, but we will strongly recommend everyone to use it.
-It´s both good for experienced developers and rising stars.
+It's good for experienced developers as well as rising stars.
 It gives you good and helpful advices and at the same time we ensure the quality of the code we are making.

 ![Alt text](/docs/linting.png?raw=true "Linting")